 Answer: Ah, little grasshopper, The future is known to those who live there.
-Perhaps your future has already been written, to be read by those who can.
+Perhaps your future has already been written, to be read by those who look forward.

 Question #23: Any other questions?

 Answer: I’m sure there are.
-Call or email Jim or I anytime, but read the crap that preceded this to make sure you didn’t just skip the answer!
+Call or email Jim or Ralph anytime, but read the crap that preceded this to make sure you didn’t just skip the answer!